Avoiding the Deck

-- When leader never scrimp on gear on the ‘easy’ stuff, as often when you get to the hard and steep stuff you may find you can’t place good gear.
+- When leader never scrimp on the gear on the ‘easy’ stuff, as often when you get to the hard and steep stuff you may find you can’t place good gear.

 - Always be aware of what you may hit if you fall (you can often delay a fall, or jump out), or if you may hit the ground, or ‘something’.
 Remember that a ledge is just as hard as the bottom of a route.

-Now intro falls are falls that take place after the first runner has been placed, where the ground is still close, and are probably the mostly likely place where ground falls take place, especially for those pushing their grades.
+Now intro falls are falls that take place after the first runner has been placed, where the ground is still close, and are probably the most likely place where the ground falls take place, especially for those pushing their grades.
 Most climbs are not like climbing wall routes, where you have bolts spaced apart in such as way as to reduce the risk of hitting the deck on the bottoms clips, or have nice holds to grip while clipping.
 No, many routes feature insecure, maybe bold or run out starts, perhaps starts that are polished, or steep, or have little gear.
-Also the ground is at your feet, a ground often strewn with stones and boulders and various traps to catch the falling leader.
-The fist thing to do is realise that the bottom of the climb, those first moves, those first runners, are the danger zone of the climb.
+Also, the ground is at your feet, a ground was often strewn with stones and boulders and various traps to catch the falling leader.
+The first thing to do is realise that the bottom of the climb, those first moves, those first runners, are the danger zone of the climb.
 It’s here that you and your belayer must be on guard to the chance of a ground fall.
-Here are a few tips of reducing the danger:
+Here are a few tips for reducing the danger:

 - Wear a helmet, as many ground falls result in traumatic head injuries, as the climber falls forward or back when they hit the ground.